Mather House 302

 M.A.
 University of Wisconsin-Madison

 B.A.
 Vassar College

 Prior to joining the department at CWRU, Prof. Giuffrida taught at Vassar College.
 She also served as a curatorial researcher and museum educator at the Nelson-Atkins Museum of Art, Spencer Museum of Art at the University of Kansas, and the Philadelphia Museum of Art.
 She has received several awards and her research has been supported a number of sources including The Chiang Ching-kuo Foundation and the American Oriental Society.
-She has been invited to present her research at national and international conferences including the Association for Asian Studies, College Art Association, and International Daoist Studies.
+She has been invited to present her research at national and international conferences, workshops, and colloquia including the Association for Asian Studies, College Art Association, and International Daoist Studies.